Spencermj/AttentionDeficitRadio/README.md

 4. [remix.js]

 ### 1. Choosing the next song
 To begin the program, the name of an artist must first be entered.
 After the user has chosen an artist, the program calls the startRadio() function using the artist's name as a paramater.
 The startRadio() function starts by ending all current sessions in case a song is already playing, and then it uses the [Playlist Module] to create a static playlist based off of the chosen artist.
 The playlist module is provided by [The Echonest] and it creates a list of songs that are similar to the style of a certain artist.
-The author of the program used the following code to create a playlist with 30 results based off of the artist the user chose.
+The author of the program used the following code to create a playlist with 30 songs based off of the artist the user chose:
 ```python
 var url = 'http://developer.echonest.com/api/v4/' + 'playlist/static';
     $.getJSON(url, {